 Alligo strives to conduct its business with high requirements imposed on integrity and ethics.
 The Board of Directors adopts a Code of Conduct for the Group's operations on an annual basis, which also includes ethical guidelines.
-The Code of Conduct is available in full on the company's website.
+Alligo's Code of Conduct and Anti-Corruption Policy are available on the company's website.